 Lag occurs when the clubhead is trailing behind the body near impact.
-More wrist hinge at the point where your left arm (for a right-handed golfer) is pointing just behind the ball in the downswing will translate to more lag and thus more power.
+The more your left wrist is hinged (for a right-handed golfer) at the point where your left arm is pointing just behind the ball in the downswing, the more lag you will generate and thus more power.

 How can you get more lag in your golf swing?
 It’s not something you will be able to change overnight, but here are some drills you can work on that should help you develop the proper feels associated with lag.

-Short-Back Full-Down Drill
+1. Short-Back Full-Down Drill

 Start by making the backswing until your hands are at about waist height.
 Then turn your body aggressively through the downswing and let the club trail behind you, finishing high and full.

 This drill will help you to develop the feeling of turning your body out of the way and delaying the release of the golf club — the recipe for lag.

 This drill is illustrated by PGA instructor Andy Proudman below:

-The “Ear-to-Ear” Drill
+2. The “Ear-To-Ear” Drill

-What this drill is: Keeping your hands just outside your body on the right (for a right-handed golfer), take the club back just ever so slightly and hinge your wrists so that the club shaft is nearly touching your ear.
+Keeping your hands just outside your body on the right (for a right-handed golfer), take the club back just ever so slightly and hinge your wrists so that the club shaft is nearly touching your ear.